luismarques/qemu/docs/opentitan/otptool.md

   is only intended to corrupt the OTP content so that HW & SW behavior may be exercised should such a condition exists.
 See [Bit position syntax](#bit-syntax) for how to specify a bit.

+* `--fix-ecc` may be used to rebuild the ECC values for all slots that have been modified using the ECC modification operations, and any detected error.

+All modification features can only be performed on RAW image, VMEM images are never modified.
+To modify RAW file content, either a VMEM file is required in addition to the RAW file as the data source, or the `-U` is required to tell that the RAW file should be read, modified and written back.

 #### Note

 Earlgrey OTP virtual device has not been updated to support Present scrambler, so neither `-c` nor